semantic-systems/Automatic-SPARQL-translation/README.md

 # SPARQL Query Translation with LLMs
+by Malte Bartels (Master's Thesis)

 ---